Club 33

-Club 33 is the name of a number of private dining clubs located within Disney Parks.
-The first opened inside Disneyland in 1967, and was modeled after sponsor lounges at the 1964 New York World's Fair.
+Club 33 is the name of a number of private dining clubs located within Disney Parks with a yearly membership fee in the tens of thousands of dollars.
+It first opened inside Disneyland in 1967, and was modeled after sponsor lounges at the 1964 New York World's Fair.
 At the time it opened, Club 33 was the only location within Disneyland that offered alcoholic beverages.

 Since then, additional Club 33 locations opened at Tokyo Disneyland, at Shanghai Disneyland, and at all four theme parks at Walt Disney World Resort.
 Club 33 members in California also have access to the 1901 lounge inside the Carthay Circle Restaurant at California Adventure.

 Disneyland location

 Club 33 is located above Pirates of the Caribbean and adjacent to one of Walt Disney's in-park apartments.
 The entrance was formerly located to the right of the Blue Bayou Restaurant at "33 Royal Street," adorned with an ornate address plate.

 During an extensive renovation, the Club doubled in size and the entrance was relocated to the Court of Angels.
 Andrew Sutton, the executive chef at the Carthay Circle and Napa Rose restaurants at the Disneyland Resort, was placed in charge of the Club's kitchen.
 It reopened in July 2014.